Installation

 Debug builds

-Add the following line to your project's Podfile
+If you are using CocoaPods, add the following line to your project's Podfile.

 pod 'Bugsee', :configurations => ['Debug']

-Then you have to wrap every reference to Bugsee in your code with #ifdef DEBUG as the following example shows:
+Then you have to wrap every reference to Bugsee in your code with conditional compilation flags as the following examples show:

 #ifdef DEBUG